Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models

 Games provide an intuitive and comparable signal of success.
-The randomness of the process and structured nature make them suitable for evaluating models and agents, which have been widely used since the era of \textsc{AlphaGo}.
-Unlike the unidirectional question-answer format-based evaluations, they compel models to demonstrate many capabilities, including strategic reasoning, planning, and survivability, under competitive scenarios, offering a stepwise visualization of their behavior.
+Unlike the unidirectional question-answer format-based evaluations, they compel models to demonstrate many capabilities, including strategic reasoning, planning, and survivability, under competitive scenarios, offering a stepwise visualization of their behavior \cite{hu2024gamearena,zheng2025lm,bailis2024werewolf,kaggle}.
 Such game-based behavioral research is also quite popular in other fields.
-Previous prevailing Netflix series, {\it Squid Game}, a South Korean survival drama with critical acclaim, has been widely studied in the sociology domain \citep{aoun2022rules}.
-The high-pressure game settings serve to magnify each participant's capabilities and human frailties, which satisfy the reform requirements of today's LLM evaluation.

-Motivated by this, we build a full-scale replica of the {\it Squid Game} for general LLMs in six scenarios, namely red-green light, sugar honeycombs, tug of war, marbles, glass stepping stones, and the final squid game, as shown in Fig. \ref{overview}.
-Following we describe each of these scenarios in detail.
+Previous prevailing Netflix series, {\it Squid Game}, a South Korean survival drama with critical acclaim, has been widely studied in the sociology domain \cite{aoun2022rules}.
+Such high-pressure game settings serve to magnify each participant's capabilities and human frailties, which satisfy the reform requirements of today's LLM evaluation.
+In this work, we introduce \textsc{Squid Game}, a dynamic adversarial benchmark for general LLMs with six stressful evaluation scenarios, i.e., red-green light, sugar honeycombs, tug of war, marbles, glass stepping stones, and the final squid game, as shown in Fig. \ref{overview}.